Rethinking Quantum Repeaters: Balancing Scalability, Feasibility, and Interoperability: Alternative schemes

+We now analyze the noisy swapping circuit using the tools introduced in \cref{sec:update_models}.
+Remarkably, here the errors in the CNOT gate, which generally correspond to a depolarizing channel acting before the ideal CNOT, can be expressed in a slightly more convenient way.
+In particular, they can be modeled as a depolarizing channel with probability \(\probgateerr\) acting at the last stage of the operation, as shown in \cref{fig:unencoded_swapping}(c).
+This allows us to express the matrix \(\physswapoper\) as:

+where \(\physswapideal\) denotes a matrix describing the ideal swapping operation, which can be obtained using \cref{eq:mat_rep_diag} with respect to the circuit in \cref{fig:unencoded_swapping}(b).

-We now derive the expression for \(\stageop_{\labelconnection}\).
-Firstly, we make the observation that the depolarization of one of the two qubits in a Bell state (this is, a state in \(\basisghz[2]\)) leads to the depolarization of the entire Bell state.
-That is, for some two-qubit system in a Bell state, e.g., \(\ket{\Phi^+} = \ket{\stateghz{0}{2}}\), the depolarization of its, say, first qubit has the following effect:
+The justification for applying the CNOT-related depolarizing channel at the last stage of \cref{fig:unencoded_swapping}(c), which reduces the dimension of the operation, is that the full depolarization of one of the two qubits in a Bell state, which is a state in \(\basisghz[2]\), leads to the complete depolarization of the state.
+That is, for a two-qubit system in a Bell state, e.g., \(\ket{\Phi^+} = \ket{\stateghz{0}{2}}\), the full depolarization of its first qubit, for instance, has the following effect: